tinynow/matt-kreiling.website/drafts/picking-it-back-up.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-I am tempted to list all the stuff other than this website that I did these last 45 days, but there is always time if you make it.
+I could list all the stuff other than this website that I did these last 45 days.
+Some of my excuses are pretty convincing.
+But, there is always time if you make it.
+I didn't make the time.
 There have been fungible hours of desultory wandering around my house and garden, podcast bingeing, youtube rabbit holes, and other entertainments.

-Those hours when I had adequate energy and focus could have been exchanged for hours doing the Important Work.
+Those hours when I had adequate energy and focus could have been hours spent on Important Work.
+It may be that the joy of making a game, or some myriad excuses caused the issue, but an easier and probably more useful explanation is Resistance.

-It may be that I the joy of making a game, or some myriad excuses caused the issue, but an easier and probably more useful explanation is Resistance.
-This is a metaphor that author [Steven Pressfield](https://stevenpressfield.com/home/) explains in his book _The War of Art_.
+Resistance is a metaphor that author [Steven Pressfield](https://stevenpressfield.com/home/) explains in his book _The War of Art_.
 Instead of diving deep into the causes of procrastination, he names the culprit Resistance.
 If you have ever procrastinated or suffered from writer's block, the feeling that you feel right before you give up or that prevents you from getting started is Resistance.
 Don't complicate it.
 Call it Resistance and know that it's the enemy.

 Resistance killed my velocity.